More and more people are using VPNs nowadays.

 TrustZone VPN is very accommodating when it comes to payment options.
 All major credit and debit cards are accepted, including American Express.
 You can also use PayPal and other services like AliPay and UnionPay.

-Special mention goes to Bitcoin and several other cryptocurrencies: not only can you use them, but you’ll even get a 10% discount if you choose to pay that way.
+Special mention goes to the flexibility of paying by Bitcoin and several other crypto currencies: not only can you use them, but you’ll even get a 10% discount if you choose to pay that way.
 Note that this is not a common feature of VPN services; Kaspersky, for example, does not offer this flexibility.

 We’ve already mentioned that you’ll be able to use the VPN on either three or five different devices, depending on which subscription you opt for.